Smart tips for starting a new venture

 - Social Security and retirement planning can be key to a solid business plan

-If you’ve ever fantasized about giving up the day job, you’re in the majority: A whopping 80% of people over age 45 have considered changing careers.1 And 1 in 4 new businesses are started by those over 55.2 So, what’s happening to motivate so many to make a change?
+If you’ve ever fantasized about giving up the day job, you’re in the majority: A whopping 80% of people over age 45 have considered changing careers but only 6% actually do.1 And 1 in 4 new businesses are started by those over 55.2 So, what’s happening to motivate so many to make a change?
 It may be the financial stability that can often come with peak earning years.
 For some, it’s simply the desire to pursue another calling.
 Others may be testing the waters for a new “encore career” in the future.

 Whether you’d like to do some consulting on the side or become a full-time business owner or employer, striking out on your own doesn’t have to be a major financial risk — with the right planning.
 Many of today’s entrepreneurs are reducing startup costs by relying on technology and networking.
 It’s also becoming more common to get a side businesses going during off-hours, keeping the day job for a while before fully committing to going solo.

 Here are three key financial considerations to explore with an advisor before taking the first steps.

 Estimate business funding needs

 Planning on leveraging your professional skills to start a consulting business?
 Startup costs may be lower for businesses focused on services rather than a physical product — though you may still have expenses such as legal, marketing and subcontracting fees.
 The average start up cost is $30,000.3 For example, a website design company could require additional technology resources or a graphic designer.

 Before tapping into your own assets or taking out a small business loan, you may want to look into alternative funding options such as angel investors or crowdfunding, both of which involve less personal risk in exchange for equity or partial ownership in a business.
 Depending on the type of business, economic development loans can be another way to raise funding through your city or state chamber of commerce.